Tutorial

 prn, cb = load_SBML(path; massaction=true)

 Here, massaction=true informs the importer that the model follows chemical mass action kinetics.
 This is required for efficient jump (Gillespie type) simulations.
+Additional keyword arguments can be found in the API documentation.

 Note